 It’s an important project but I wish it provided more opportunities for the public to participate in the scientific processes of observing, recording, and comparing data.
-Like the Great Influenza Experiment (a Citizen Science project) hopes to do.
+Like the Great Influenza Experiment (a project) hopes to do.
 At least, I think that’s what it intends to do…not much information on their 2-page website.

 Are we bearing witness to the transformation of “big government” in its traditional form to “personalized government” via web-enabled technologies?